 WATERTOWN, N.Y.
-(WWTI) — While walking on beaches or shorelines of the Great Lakes or St. Lawrence River, finding pieces or pellets of blue or white polystyrene, or Styrofoam, is not an uncommon sight.
+(WWTI) — While walking on beaches or shorelines of the Great Lakes or St. Lawrence River, finding pieces or pellets of blue or white polystyrene, pieces from disposable foam products, is not an uncommon sight.

 However, local advocates are calling for action as they say it is making its way through marine ecosystems and harming animals such as fish, birds and even humans.